Floyd Mayweather Jr.: Mayweather vs. Guerrero

+Catchweight

 Mayweather vs. Álvarez

 Mayweather confirmed via Twitter that a deal was reached to face Ring No. 10 ranked pound for pound, WBC and WBA Super welterweight champion Saúl "Canelo" Álvarez in a championship bout on September 14, 2013, at the MGM Grand Garden Arena.
 A catchweight of 152 pounds was established for the fight.
 Mayweather received a boxing record $41.5 million for the Alvarez fight, according to Leonard Ellerbe, Mayweather's confidant.
 In front of a sold-out crowd of 16,746 at the MGM Garden, Mayweather defeated Álvarez by majority twelve-round decision.
 In a fight that many thought was going to be Mayweather's toughest, he outclassed the younger Álvarez.
 Many observers at ringside thought Mayweather won all twelve rounds.
 Judge C. J. Ross scored the fight 114–114, a draw.
 Judge Dave Moretti had it 116–112, and Craig Metcalfe scored it 117–111.
 Judge Ross retired after this fight.
 Speaking of the controversial scorecard, Mayweather said, "I can't control what the judges do."
 Compubox stats showed Mayweather's dominance in the fight, landed 232 of 505 punches (46%) and 117 connected of 526 thrown (22%) for Álvarez, who earned a base purse of $5 million.